mbaechler/james-project/src/adr/0019-polyglot-strategy.md

 Cons:
 * Weak popularity
-* No prior experience in the current team
+* No prior experience in the current active commiters
 * Not statically typed hence less likely to fit the size of the project

 ### Option II: Groovy